freemint/teradesk/readme.txt

 of memory (depending on the complexity of configuration).

 Although  Tera Desktop  can be used  without the aid of a hard disk, the use of one is strongly recommended.

-It  should  be  noted  that  Tera Desktop  is not  well optimized for use on machines  with  only  one  floppy  drive  and  no hard disk.
+Tera Desktop is not  well optimized for use on machines with  only one floppy  drive  and  no hard disk.
 File copying in TeraDesk  is done  file-by-file  which,  when copying files from one disk to another on a machine with only one drive, will mean a lot of disk swapping.

 Tera Desktop  should  work  with all existing versions of TOS (i.e. starting with  TOS 1.0) but it is much more useful with TOS versions 1.04 (also known as TOS 1.4) and above.
 However,  it may fail on very old versions of Mint or Magic (probably older than 1.12 and 3.0 respectively).

 Since  Version  2.0  Tera Desktop  runs on modern multitasking environments, such  as:  MagiC,  TOS  with Geneva, TOS with Mint and an AES (N.Aes, XaAES,